mantisbt-plugins/EmailReporting/doc/README.bug_report_mail.txt

 Fetching of emails:
 Its advisable to keep the mail fetch max at 1 since the parsing of mime content can use up a significant amount of memory.
-But this means that only one email will be retrieved per mailbox every time bug_report_mail.php is executed
+But this means that only one email will be retrieved every time bug_report_mail.php is executed

 Also make sure you set the 'max_file_size' setting for MantisBT to the maximum attachment size allowed.
 This includes not only what you want to allow but also